 Both water retention and cellulite are disorders that, when present, accompany the subject throughout the year and deserve a much more constant approach.
 There is no escaping: lifestyle and healthy habits over time are fundamental.
 It is necessary to intervene with the synergy of:

 - Healthy physical activity, which promotes circulation and metabolism.

 - Draining massages and application of specific creams

-All this for a much longer period of a week before the "costume test"!
+All this for a much longer period of the week before the "costume test"!

 Water retention and nutrition

-Nutrition plays a fundamental role in this imbalance, both as a cause factor and as a possible remedy.
-It is therefore important to establish whether edematous swelling is linked to bad eating habits and / or being overweight in order to intervene.
-For example, excess sodium increases water retention, as well as excessive introduction of calories.
-They are also to be reduced:
+Nutrition plays a fundamental role in this imbalance, both as a cause and as a possible remedy.
+It is therefore important to establish whether the edematous swelling is linked to poor eating habits and / or overweight in order to be able to intervene.
+Per example, excess sodium increases water retention, as does an excessive intake of calories.
+They are then to be reduced:

 - refined flours and carbohydrates,